Skip to main content

 Can Kidney Cancer Be Found Early?

-Many kidney cancers are found fairly early, while they are still limited to the kidney, but others are found at a more advanced stage.
+Many kidney cancers are found while they are still just in the kidney, but others are found at a more advanced stage.
 There are a few reasons for this:

-• These cancers can sometimes grow quite large without causing any pain or other problems.
+• Sometimes these cancers can grow quite large without causing any pain or other problems.

 • Because the kidneys are deep inside the body, small kidney tumors cannot be seen or felt during a physical exam.

-• There are no recommended screening tests for kidney cancer in people who are not at increased risk.
-This is because no test has been shown to lower the overall risk of dying from kidney cancer.
+• There are no recommended screening tests for kidney cancer for people at average risk.

 For people at average risk of kidney cancer